 The kitchen is covered with oil

-“Mamire” is a sentence pattern used to mean “A lot of ~ is attached to the entire surface”.
-This sentence pattern is used for negative things.
-Remember that “a lot of dirty things are attached to the surface” In addition, such as うそ [Lies] and まちがい[Mistakes], doesn’t mean “Attached to the surface of the body”, so the sentence is a little unnatural.
+“Mamire is a phrase used to mean “A lot of ~ is attached to the whole surface.
+This pattern is used for negative things.
+Remember that “A lot of dirty things are attached to the surface” doesn’t mean “Attached to the surface of the body” like うそ[Lies] and まちがい[Mistakes], so the sentence is a little unnatural.

-On the other hand, “Darake” has a wider meaning than “Mamire” and is a word that expresses “A state where there is a lot of something, and it is not good”.
+On the other hand, “Darake” has a broader meaning than “Mamire” and is a word that expresses “a state where there is a lot of something and it is not good.

 Last week’s test was full of mistakes.

-“Mamire” means “a liquid or powdery substance sticks to the surface of the body and becomes dirty”.
-“Ase-Mamire” at the beginning means “Sweaty and to the surface of the body and gets dirty”.
-Since “Sweat” is a liquid, it can be combined with “Mamire”.
+“Mamire means “a liquid or powdery substance that sticks to the surface of the body and becomes dirty.
+“Ase-Mamire” at the beginning means “sweaty and sticks to the surface of the body and becomes dirty”.
+Since “sweat” is a liquid, it can be combined with “mamire.

-Looking at the Japanese characters, I think it’s easy to imagine the meaning, but there’s one exception 😮
+Looking at the Japanese characters, I think it’s easy to guess the meaning, but there is one exception 😮

 He’s covered in debt (meaning: he’s got a lot of debt)

-Sometimes, you may be confused about using “Darake” and “Mamire”.
-It looks the same, but it’s having little different meaning and usage.
-From here, you can learn the difference between “Darake” and “Mamire”.
-The word “Darake” means “Being covered in itself.”
-It also means “A lot”.
+Sometimes you may be confused about the use of “Darake” and “Mamire”.
+They look the same, but have slightly different meanings and uses.
+Here you can learn the difference between “Darake” and “Mamire”.
+The word “Darake” means “to be covered with oneself”.
+It also means “a lot”.

-On the other hand, “Mamire” means “A liquid or powdery substance sticks to the surface of the body and becomes dirty”.
-As you can see, the two words have very similar meanings.
+On the other hand, “mamire” means “a liquid or powdery substance that sticks to the surface of the body and becomes dirty.
+As you can see, these two words have very similar meanings.

 ※ Notice

-“Mamire” has Negative Image, however“Darake” shows a lot of situations, but it can be used even when it is not negative.
-In addition, “Mamire” has the restriction of “The surface of the body” and the restriction of “liquid and powdery”.
+“Mamire” has a negative image, but “Darake” shows many situations, but it can be used even if it is not negative.
+In addition, “Mamire” has the restriction of “the surface of the body” and the restriction of “liquid and powdery”.

 Object | Full of ~ | |